 Signing a record deal with Chrysalis Records shortly after their arrival boosted band hopes and sessions with Manzanera went smoothly.
 In an interview with Alastair Dougal that appeared in the June 1977 issue of Rip It Up, Mike Chunn recalled that, “on the whole, everybody felt pretty good about the album.”
 He had one concern – “there’s quite a variety in style of songs because we were playing ones that had been written over a long period, so there were obvious stylistic differences.
 In America, particularly, we found a backlash against this.
 They thought we should have had a more uniform sound.”

 Upon its release in the UK on August 9, 1976, this new version of Mental Notes notched some positive reviews in the ever fickle but then vitally important English music press.
-"Compulsively droll humour and exacting musicianship," wrote NME, while Melody Maker's Alan Jones wrote that, "Split Enz may be the most intriguing combo to hit the rock circuit since Roxy Music first swanned onto a stage in 1972."
-Of course, the band's NZ origins did spark misguided attempts at humour, with the headline for a full-page feature in NME referring to "Maoris" and "psychedelia in the colonies".
+“Compulsively droll humour and exacting musicianship,” wrote NME, while Melody Maker’s Alan Jones wrote, “Split Enz may be the most intriguing combo to hit the rock circuit since Roxy Music first swanned onto a stage in 1972.”
+Of course, the band’s NZ origins did spark misguided attempts at humour, with the headline for a full-page feature in NME referring to “Maoris” and “psychedelia in the colonies”.

 Not that instant stardom was to come knocking for the band.
 Split Enz did their part by gigging constantly in the UK, including as support act for Lindisfarne spinoff Jack The Lad.
 In a minor way, I did what I could to boost awareness of the band in Montreal on a visit there in November 1976.
-I wrote a feature story on "Rock Down Under" for the city's biggest daily paper The Montreal Star; and was thrilled that dwarfing photos of The Bee Gees and Olivia Newton-John were individual shots of Eddie Rayner, Phil Judd and Tim Finn, each looking quite psychotic.
-Phil was bald with bulging made-up eyes, Eddie had an almost normal 'do but big buggy eyes, while Tim sorted mime-style makeup and four upside down cones of hair.
+I wrote a feature story on “Rock Down Under” for the city’s biggest daily paper, The Montreal Star; and was thrilled that dwarfing photos of The Bee Gees and Olivia Newton-John were individual shots of Eddie Rayner, Phil Judd and Tim Finn, each looking quite psychotic.
+Phil was bald with bulging made-up eyes, Eddie had an almost normal ’do but big buggy eyes, while Tim sported mime-style makeup and four upside down cones of hair.

 After the story appeared, Montreal’s major rock station, CHOM-FM, invited me on to discuss Australasian rock, and I was able to get a track from Mental Notes played.
 At the time Mental Notes was only available on import in Canada.
 Given that Quebec, in particular, was very partial to progressive and art-rock bands that represented a missed opportunity there.
 Happily, four years later Split Enz would become a very popular band in Canada, albeit with a much different line-up and sound.